kev-ang/RUBEN/README.md

 7. In the same folder as the JAR a new file `Results.json` will contain all the evaluation results

+## Contribution

+If you want to contribute to this evaluation framework feel free to open a pull request or contact us (kevin.angele[at]sti2.at).

 ## References

 [1]  Liang, S., Fodor, P., Wan, H., Kifer, M.: Openrulebench: An analysis of the